flyingmachine/brave-clojure-web/content/java.md

 ## Date

+Java has good tools for working with dates.
 I won't go into too much detail about the `java.util.Date` class because
 [the online api documentation](http://docs.oracle.com/javase/7/docs/api/java/util/Date.html) is already thorough.
 As a Clojure developer, though, there are three things you should know about.
 First, Clojure allows you to represent